What Is Neuroplasticity?

 A healthy and stimulating lifestyle promotes and maintains neuroplasticity.

-A balanced diet, exercising regularly, getting enough sleep, reducing stress, engaging in meaningful activities, and developing strong emotional and social connections are all vital elements that can help to support neuroplasticity.
+A balanced diet, exercising regularly, getting enough sleep, reducing stress, engaging in meaningful activities, and developing strong emotional and social connections are all vital elements that can help support neuroplasticity.

 You May Also Like